What works for your child is what makes the choice right.” ™

 Did you know?

-• Hearing loss and start at any age, due to a number of causes.
+• Hearing loss can start at any age, due to a number of causes.

 • The World Health Organization expects the number of people with hearing loss to double between 2020 and 2060.